 A Bupa coronary health check is suitable for men and women aged between 45 and 69.

-This health check looks for evidence of existing heart disease, and identifies the main risk factors for heart disease and offers practical advice about positive lifestyle changes.
+This health check looks for risk of existing heart disease, and identifies the main risk factors contributing to it, as well as offering practical advice about positive lifestyle changes

 It comprises several different tests, including a coronary CT scan, and can take up to two hours

 Talk to an adviser 0345 600 3458 ^ or request a call back